kartonfarkas/api_docs/source/suite/emails/section_update.rst

 Updating a Section of a Template-Based Email Campaign
 =====================================================

-Updates a section of a template_based email campaign with the specified parameters.
+Updates a content section of a template-based email campaign using the specified parameters.

 Endpoint
 --------